“All you can do is sit back and bask in your relevance to the cosmos.”

 So those who see the cosmic perspective as a depressing outlook, they really need to reassess how they think about the world.
 Because when I look up in the universe, I know I’m small, but I’m also big.
 I’m big because I’m connected to the universe and the universe is connected to me.

 Follow your curiosity: Tyson is full of wisdom.
-Check out: Why persuading with facts is not enough; Why words, names, and labels matter; and his list of books that every single intelligent person on the planet should read.
+Check out: Why persuading with facts is not enough and Why words, names, and labels matter.
 And if that’s not enough, check out his fascinating book: Space Chronicles: Facing the Ultimate Frontier.